Henry A. Edmundson: Later life

 In March 1864, Edmundson bought 1/6th of the Yellow Sulphur Spring Company from his brother.
 The mineral spring resort was about five miles from Fotheringay, an estate he had inherited.
 Seven years later, Edmundson and three partners sold their interests for $25,000.
 After General Lee's surrender, Edmundson returned to practicing law, but could not secure the position as counsel to the Virginia and Tennessee Railroad that he wanted.
 He stopped practicing law in 1880 turned to farming and land speculation.

-Death and legacy

-Edmundson died at his home, "Falling Waters" in Shawsville, Montgomery County, Virginia on December 16, 1890, and is interred in the family cemetery at Fotheringay in Shawsville.
+Edmundson died at his home, "Falling Waters" in Shawsville, Virginia on December 16, 1890, aged 76.